venasolutions/bosk/bosk-mongo/src/main/java/io/vena/bosk/drivers/mongo/multi-doc.md

 the conventions for the manifest document itself
 - Variants: only one of the following fields is permitted:
 - `sequoia`: an empty document signifying that the database contents are stored in accordance with the Sequoia format
-- `pando`: a document containing a `separateCollections` field which describes how the state tree is to be carved up into documents
+- `pando`: a document containing a `graftPoints` field which describes how the state tree is to be carved up into documents

 #### Document `|`